SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 (2) predict.py:
 Used to predict the efficacy (i.e, dynamic range) of a new toehold switch.
 Takes the non-redundant engineered feature values in order as arguments, and returns the dynamic range of the construct:
+ - `Usage`: python predict.py <InputFeatures>
- - `Input`: python predict.py OverallMFE Frequency NetMFE BotRegMFE RBS-linkerMFE SpHeat
+ - `Input Features` (in order): OverallMFE Frequency NetMFE BotRegMFE RBS-linkerMFE SpHeat
  - `Output`:
+Please refer the manuscript for more details on the input features.
 (3) toehold_efficacy_predict.sh
 An integrated script written in bash that provides an end-to-end pipeline for the prediction of toehold efficacy for second-generation toehold switches.
-The script calls GrammarParser to parse the input and then calls predict to estimate the switch efficacy.
+The script does the following:
+(i) calls ViennaRNA RNAfold to parse the input sequence into its dot-bracket representation (ii) calls GrammarParser to then extract the segments of the toehold switch based on this dot-bracket representation (iii) calls more ViennaRNA RNAfold utilities to obtain all the feature values for the given toehold switch sequence (iv) passes these feature values as the input to 'predict.py` and returns the dynamic range of the toehold switch sequence.

  - `Input`: Toehold switch sequence(s) in FASTA format.
  - `Output`: Predicted dynamic range(s) of given toehold switch sequence(s)
  - `Usage`: sh ./toehold_efficacy_predict.sh Input_Seq_File
+The Input_Seq_File can contain multiple

+Requirements:
+(1) `ViennaRNA` must be installed and available in the path.
+(2) Python
+(3) bash shell

 ## Data